I bought this big bag of vegetables for under R80 from a small online store

 We decided to compare the combo’s price of R79.90 to how much buying the same vegetables from Checkers would cost.

-What we discovered is that it would cost R137.93 when bought from Checkers online, around 70% more expensive than WeHub.
+What we discovered is that it would cost R147.92 when bought from Checkers online, around 85% more expensive than WeHub.

 The same percentage difference would apply to the final prices with delivery, as the fees for both stores were the same.